romilly/pi-towers-workshop/plan/manuscript/Chapter0.md

 ##Let's get started with *mu*!

+1. If you haven't installed the *mu* editor on your Raspberry Pi, open a terminal window, type `sudo apt-get install mu` and wait for the installation to finish.
-1. On the Raspberry Pi, open *Mu* from the main menu under `Programming`.
+1. On the Pi, open *Mu* from the main menu under `Programming`.
 1. A new window should open up that looks like this: